royoh1/2025-01-16-git/README.md

 - `git switch <NAME>`: moves over to the branch <NAME>
 - `git log --oneline`: see where you are
 - `git push origin b1`: pushes the b1 branch to the remote
+- `git pull origin b1`: pull the branches from the remote